Cluster Magnification, Root Capacity, Unique Chains and Base Change

-In Sec.\ \ref{root cluster size}, we generalise a result of Perlis for number fields that also improves on the generalisation proved previously by Krithika and Vanchinathan in \cite{krithika2023root}.
-This generalisation, Thm.\ \ref{n,r} establishes existence of polynomials for given degree and cluster size over number fields.
 In the same section, we also present a simple lemma about number of clusters, Lemma \ref{L isom}, which is very useful in giving alternate proofs of results by Perlis and Krithika-Vanchinathan as well as in proving further results.

 In Sec.\ \ref{Cluster Magnification}, we state the Strong cluster magnification problem and establish the following equivalent criterion for that in Thm.\ \ref{criterion} in terms of Galois groups.
 For all notations, see Sec.\ \ref{Cluster Magnification}.